 Yes, but most Foxgloves you buy at garden centers are a hybrid called Foxy mix, which is produced to bloom the first year from seed.

 Foxy foxgloves get only about 3 feet tall, they behave more like an annual.

 So if you are looking for the statuesque beauties seen in Tasha Tudor’s garden then they are not it.
 But they are beautiful in their own right.

-Growing them from seed opens up many more options.
-There are many other new Foxglove hybrids available with different attributes.
+Growing Foxgloves from seed opens up many more options.
+There are plenty of new Foxglove hybrids available with different attributes.

 Swallowtail seeds carries quite a few different ones.
 I have grown Pam’s Choice (I don’t see this one in their catalog this year but Pantaloons is a sport of it)..

 And Strawberry (this one stays short and is extra fuzzy)

 They have a new type of perennial Foxgloves called the PolkaDot series that hold their blooms longer so you have more time to enjoy them in the garden as they don’t set seed, I want to try them out so I have ordered those seeds for this year.
 I can’t wait to see how they perform.

 Some sports of tried and true heirlooms don’t thrive as well as the oldie but goodies so I always have a few of the heirlooms to keep my garden full of what I love.